codebar/tutorials/sql/lesson3/tutorial.md

 ## Lesson 3 exercises

 For the exercises below, we'll use the same tables from previous lesson.
-You can find the whole database in the following link https://sqliteonline.com/#fiddle-5bc61b9572968o2ajnbzhjy6
+You can find the whole database in the following link https://sqliteonline.com/#fiddle-5bd0543f72a31o2ajnn2b4ij

 ### Summary of the tables

-person (id, first_name, last_name, age, biological_sex, country_of_birth, country_of_residence, number_of_children, studies)
+person (id, name, age, biological_sex, country_of_birth, country_of_residence, number_of_children, studies)

 location (id, city, country, start_date)